protontypes/open-sustainable-technology/README.md

 - [VirtualFCS](https://github.com/Virtual-FCS/VirtualFCS) - A Modelica library for hybrid hydrogen fuel cell and battery power systems.

 ## Energy Systems
+### Building Energy Monitoring
+- [Open Energy Dashboard](https://github.com/OpenEnergyDashboard/OED) - Open Energy Dashboard is a user-friendly way to display energy information from smart energy meter.
+- [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
+- [Open Energy View](https://github.com/JPHutchins/open-energy-view) - The goal of this project is to analyze and present resource consumption data to users empowering them to conserve and save money.
+- [Green Monitoring Stack](https://github.com/cisco-open/green-monitoring) - An open-source stack that monitors the network, data center (compute / storage) infrastructure, third-party devices and external sources to understand the energy consumption and its relation to traffic and bandwidth, the cost and the carbon footprint at various levels of granularity.
+- [FlexMeasures](https://github.com/FlexMeasures/flexmeasures) - A platform for building energy flexibility services with forecasting and scheduling, written in Python & offering a USEF-conform API.
+- [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System.
+- [SolarNetwork](https://github.com/SolarNetwork/solarnetwork-node) - Flexible platform for the monitoring and control of energy assets, meters, sensors, weather stations, EV chargers, market pricing, load optimization, and more.
+- [emonpi](https://github.com/openenergymonitor/emonpi) - The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.
+- [EmonLib](https://github.com/openenergymonitor/EmonLib) - Arduino Energy Monitoring Library.
+- [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.
+- [OpenSmartMeter](https://github.com/EnAccess/OpenSmartMeter) - Low-cost & OEM agnostic GSM prepaid smart energy meter with a customizable API.
+- [EHMASS](https://github.com/davidusb-geek/emhass) - Energy Management for Home Assistant, is a Python module designed to optimize your home energy interfacing with Home Assistant.
+- [PowerCalc](https://github.com/bramstroker/homeassistant-powercalc) - Custom component for Home Assistant to estimate the power consumption (as virtual meters) of lights, fans, smart speakers and other devices, which don't have a built-in power meter.
+- [homeassistant-alphaESS](https://github.com/CharlesGillanders/homeassistant-alphaESS) - Monitor your energy generation, storage, and usage data using the official Open API from Alpha ESS.
+- [eemeter](https://github.com/openeemeter/eemeter) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.

 ### Energy System Modeling Frameworks
 - [Open Energy System Models](https://en.wikipedia.org/wiki/Open_energy_system_models) - Used to explore future energy systems and are often applied to questions involving energy and climate policy.
 - [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.